 The University’s Prevent Working Group provides strategic direction and makes recommendations to ensure compliance with the University’s Prevent duty.
 The Group annually reviews and updates the University’s Prevent Action Plan and Prevent Policy and considers relevant sector developments.
-The Group reports to the Student Experience & Welfare Committee, Senate, Council and the Executive Board.
+The Group reports to Council, Senate and, where necessary, Executive Board.
+It also informally reports relevant issues to the Student Experience & Welfare Committee and Equal Opportunities and Human Resources Committee.

 On an annual basis, the University submits an Accountability & Data Return (ADR) to the Office for Students (OfS) to demonstrate that it is having ‘due regard’ to the Prevent Duty.
 This is an evidence-based and risk-based assessment of the University’s compliance, ensuring that it has appropriate policies and procedures in place and that these are followed in practice.
 The University’s ADR for 2017-18 can be found here.